inclusive-teams/the-inclusive-team-tests/README.md

 >Of course, these are not the only factors that determine success or failure: in particular, if you have a great software team working on a product that nobody wants, well, people aren't going to want it.
 And it's possible to imagine a team of "gunslingers" that doesn't do any of this stuff that still manages to produce incredible software that changes the world.
 But, all else being equal, if you get these 12 things right, you'll have a disciplined team that can consistently deliver.

-I love this concept and beyond that it's become a widely accepted metric for the software industry.
+This is a wonderful concept and itm has become a widely accepted metric for the software industry.
 A number of companies now advertise their "Joel Test Score" during recruitment and many of the topics that the test covers are discussed on a regular basis.

 The Joel Test has definitely raised the bar of expectations.
 Though it's an imperfect and sloppy test, it has been effective in improving the overall quality of companies by stating in simple terms the expectations and values that make a great software team.

 ## Measuring Disadvantagement

-We need The Joel Test for others things as well.
-Specifically -- measuring disadvantagement at a company.
-By disadvantagement I mean measuring wether or not a company has has a level playing field vs creating an environment that advantages certain groups of people over other people.
+The world needs The Joel Test for others topics as well.
+Specifically -- measuring disadvantagement.

+Disadvantagement here means measuring wether or not a company has has a level playing field vs creating an environment that advantages certain groups of people over other people.

-I'm stating that in general terms because I think the test can apply to a lot of disadvantagement situations rather than just focusing on a particular demographic in a particular kind of environment.
+By stating this in general terms it allows the test to apply to a lot of disadvantagement situations rather than just focusing on a particular demographic in a particular kind of environment.

 ## Women In Technology

-That said, to make it easy, let's pick a group and environment and roll with that.
-Let's start with one of the more glaring issues that any developer will be familiar with: women in technology.
+A concrete use case is always a good starting point though.
+So, to make it easy, let's pick a group and environment and roll with that.
+One of the more glaring issues that any developer will be familiar with: women in technology.

 Women are a disadvantaged group in the technology industry.
 The don't get hired as often, they don't get equivalent salaries, they get subtly (and sometimes not so subtly) discriminated against and mistreated when they do have jobs.
 There's a lot of things to talk about here and there's a million reasons why but for now we don't care about those reasons or describing the problem in too much details.
 We just want to do a quick and dirty measurement to see if a technology company does not disadvantage women.